 Investment Banking is experiencing a technology transformation.
-Sofia Spencer, Proposition Manager, M&A and Capital Raising at Refinitiv, explores how digitalization is changing the M&A and capital raising space and brings you the highlights from our latest webcast with Squirro on the topic.
+Sofia Spencer, Proposition Manager, M&A and Capital Raising at Refinitiv, explores how digitalization is changing the M&A and capital raising space.

 - The competitive dynamics in investment banking will be fundamentally altered by AI: it will become as pervasive and indispensable as the internet.